 At the end of your speech: End your farewell speech on a positive note by wishing everyone well and reinforcing a positive attitude about the company and its accomplishments and continued success.
 The tone of your speech should be consistent throughout, so if you began on a casual note, continue that here through the ending.

 Example farewell speeches at work

 Use these sample farewell speeches to help you write your own.

 Farewell speech for retirement

-“Hello everyone, and thank you for coming to this small get-together to mark my final day with TypeCo.
-I’ve worked 24 amazing years at this company, and I am forever thankful for the marketing career I’ve had.
+"Hello, everyone, and thank you for coming to this small get-together to mark my final day with TypeCo.
+I’ve worked 24 amazing years at this company, and I am forever thankful for my marketing career.

-To my amazing marketing, graphics and advertising teams, I appreciate the hard work you’ve done completing some of our most fruitful client campaigns, including the Murphy City Park project last spring.
+To my amazing marketing, graphics and advertising teams, I appreciate your hard work completing some of our most fruitful client campaigns, including the Murphy City Park project last spring.
 I’ve never had so much fun creating park bench ads while eating greasy takeout.

 I’m so glad to be retiring, but I will miss the spontaneity of the work and the generosity of such brilliant colleagues.
 Thank you again.
 And best of luck!"

 "Good evening, everyone, and thank you for the wonderful farewell dinner.
 It’s amazing to think I have worked at Delaney’s Family Restaurant for 10 years, including the last three as your sous chef.
 I’ve learned invaluable lessons about preparing food to an exacting standard during my time here.
 Those fast-paced Friday and Saturday night shifts tested me, but I’m a much better chef.